What is self-esteem and why is boosting self-esteem important?

 Confront them if you must.
 Remove them from your life if you need to, but negative energy creates more negative energy.
 Right now in looking at boosting self-esteem, you need to surround yourself with positive energy and influences.

 Toxic People can rob us of our happiness and take us down a negative spiral with them.

 If you struggle with toxic people in your life, I strongly suggest you take a moment and check out my very popular post on how you can get the balance you so desperately need with these people.

 How do you build someone’s confidence?

-In short, just like with happiness, confidence is really something only the person can do for themselves.
+In short, just like with happiness, you can’t boost self-confidence in others.
 I can’t make another happy, nor can I make them confident.

-That being said, there are a lot of destructive behavior patters that can erode self-confidence in our loved ones.
+That being said, there are a lot of destructive behavior patterns that can erode self-confidence in our loved ones.
 Thus, avoiding those things is crucial for a healthy relationship.